To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 A correspondence audit is the simplest type and usually involves a minor error or typo on a recent tax return.
-The IRS will send you a letter requesting more information, such as income, expenses, and itemized deductions.
+The IRS will send you a letter requesting more information, such as income, expenses, and itemized deductions (learn more about self-employment tax deductions).
 In most cases, you can handle a correspondence audit by mail.

 An office audit is more complex than a correspondence audit.
 You’re required to visit an IRS office with all required paperwork.
 The initial letter you receive will include all contact information and instructions.